thielicious/xPager/README.md

 <br>

 **xPager::setControl(string $first, string $next, string $previous, string $last)** (optional)<br>
 This method will show the content being shown to control xPager.
-It can be any character, image or links but usualy arrows.<br>
+It can be any character, image or links but usually arrows.<br>
 * **$first** Shows the first page (default: "First")<br>
 * **$next** Will render the next available page (default: "Next")<br>
 * **$previous** Goes to the previous page by 1 step (default: "Back")<br>